uci-rendering/diff-render-website/hugo/content/docs/diff-render/basics/diff-int-hd.md

 - The path space under Veach's path-integral formulation.

 Assuming that `$f(\bx, \theta)$` is piecewise continuous with a zero-measure boundary `$\overline{\partial\Omega}$` comprised of the domain boundary `$\partial\Omega$` and all jump discontinuity points (as illustrated below).

-Although this assumption may seem strong, it is the case for most, if not all, problems in rendering.
+Although this assumption may seem restrictive, it is the case for most, if not all, problems in rendering.

+## Reynolds Transport Theorem

+TBD.

+## Computing Boundary Change Rates

+TBD.